Brought to you by Globe Turnout Gear

 Proper PPE and cleaning measures are necessary to protect firefighters wading through chemicals, biological biohazards and disease-causing microorganisms

-We have all seen the horrific images of damage and human suffering left in the wake of Hurricane Harvey in the coastal regions of Texas and Louisiana, and Hurricane Irma in the Caribbean and Florida.
-In the midst of these disasters, firefighters and other first responders have been at the forefront of multiple victim rescues and attempts to help the local populations cope with the ensuing aftermath of flooding and wind damage.
+We all saw the horrific images of damage and human suffering left in the wake of Hurricane Harvey in the coastal regions of Texas and Louisiana, and Hurricane Irma in the Caribbean and Florida.
+In the midst of these 2017 disasters, firefighters and other first responders were at the forefront of multiple victim rescues and attempts to help the local populations cope with the ensuing aftermath of flooding and wind damage.

 Certainly, members of the fire service have acted unselfishly in overwhelming circumstances and continue to take risks while mitigating the effects of these powerful storms.
 Yet, this type of large-scale response effort creates a number of significant demands for maintaining personal protection and will continue to have long-term consequences during the extensive cleanup activities that follow.